jepiqueau/jeep-sqlite/readme.md

 This component might be used in PWA applications.
 It will also be used in the web implementation of the `@capacitor-community-sqlite`.

 This is the reason for having similar API than the `@capacitor-community-sqlite`.
+Look at the `@capacitor-community-sqlite`documentation and CHANGELOG.md

 It will be used at that stage to test the integration with the `@capacitor-community-sqlite` but can also be used in development of `Stencil` or `Ionic/Angular` applications.